• Skip to primary navigation

 Once the rhubarb has frozen remove it from the freezer and place the rhubarb pieces into an airtight container and store for 6-12 months.
 Worth noting that the rhubarb will break down a little during defrosting so best used in dishes where the look of the stalks don’t matter.

-5 best rhubarb recipes:
+7 best rhubarb recipes

-Best rhubarb crumble recipe:
+Best rhubarb crumble recipe

 A family serving dish of rhubarb crumble on the left, a serving spoon and a bowl of rhubarb crumble with a portion of custard all served with a pik napkin to the front.

-Rhubarb sorbet:
+Rhubarb sorbet

-Pretty as a picture our Rhubarb & Vanilla Sorbet tastes every bit as good as it looks.
+Pretty as a picture my Rhubarb & Vanilla Sorbet tastes every bit as good as it looks.
 Perfect served on its own or serve a scoop alongside our rhubarb tart (see below).
 Our recipe shows you how to make this rhubarb sorbet by hand.

-Rhubarb and custard:
+Rhubarb and custard

-Our Rhubarb & Custard Layered Dessert has to be one of the simplest dishes to cook.
+Rhubarb & Custard Layered Dessert has to be one of the simplest dishes to cook.
 Rhubarb and custard is a classic flavour combination.
 Soft poached rhubarb layered up with creamy sweet custard.
 Easy to make but elegant enough to grace any dinner table.

-Rhubarb tart:
+Rhubarb tart

-Our Rhubarb Frangipane Tart or Rhubarb Bakewell Tart is a delicious sweet pastry tart filled with sweet almond and topped with rhubarb stems.
+A favourite of mine is this Rhubarb Frangipane Tart or Rhubarb Bakewell Tart is a delicious sweet pastry tart filled with sweet almond and topped with rhubarb stems.
 One slice is never enough of this sweet treat, perfect for a sunny spring afternoon sat in the garden with a cup of tea.

-Rhubarb & ginger clafoutis:
+Rhubarb & ginger clafoutis

 Rhubarb Clafoutis with Stem Ginger, a classic flavour combination.
 The best of new season rhubarb is married with the fiery heat of stem ginger and a sweet pastry batter to make this favourite dessert dish that is best enjoyed straight from the oven.

-1. Rebecca - Glutarama
+Rebecca - Glutarama

 Love this round up of rhubarb inspired recipes.
 I’, a huge rhubarb fan and am always on the look out for new bakes.
 The Clafoutis has caught my eye in particular and I’m wondering if I can make this but tweak it to be gluten free too.

-• Lesley
+Lesley

 Thank you Rebecca, as it’s a batter I think this could be an easy swap for gluten free flour.

-2. nancy
+nancy

 great round up of rhubarb recipes. i can’t wait for rhubarb season!!

-• Lesley
+Lesley

 Thank you Nancy, me neither, I love rhubarb.

-3. Cat
+Cat

 I love rhubarb and get given lots each year so I’m always looking for new ways to use it.
 These all look delicious.

-• Lesley
+Lesley

 Thank you Cat, me too, I don’t think you can ever have enough rhubarb recipes.